Kosh007/BlockChain/README.md

-Distributed Key-Value Storage built on top
+Distributed Key-Value Storage built on P2P protocol.

 It is an eventually consistent key-value database that favours write availability.
 It’s a faithful implementation of Amazon’s Dynamo, with advanced features such as vector clocks for conflict resolution.
 JustinDB is also fault-tolerant.
 Servers can go up or down at any moment with no single point of failure.